 - PCPs treat many mental health and substance abuse disorders.
 Your PCP is knowledgeable about these disorders.

-- Medical problems could be a possible cause of your symptoms and your primary care physician can evaluate possible medical causes for your symptoms.
-Your PCP may order test or recommend further evaluation of your symptoms.
+- Medical problems could be a possible cause of your symptoms, and your primary care physician can evaluate possible medical causes for your symptoms.
+Your PCP may order tests or recommend further evaluation of your symptoms.

 - Your PCP may already know you and your family, so you may be comfortable discussing your symptoms with him/her.